A child being injured at birth can be a very upsetting and challenging time.

 Brachial plexus injuries affect the nerve network that is responsible for muscle control and feeling in the shoulder, arm, forearm, hand, and fingers.
 It is possible for an injury to occur that affects these body parts and prohibits them from functioning as they should.
 This type of damage is more likely if the birth is breech, the labor is long, if the baby’s shoulders are too wide to fit through the birth canal, or if the baby’s neck is stretched to one side.
 If the nerves become damaged, they can’t carry sensations normally, and the muscle movements may become weak.
 A child with this type of injury may require corrective surgery, and the sooner it is diagnosed, the more positive the outlook will be.

 If you believe your child has suffered a birth injury due to medical negligence, the law ensures you have a right to hold health care professionals liable for them.
-To find out more about your rights, and how to start the process, contact the experienced and knowledgeable birth injury attorneys at Karlin & Karlin today.
+To find out more about your rights, and how to start the process, contact today the experienced and knowledgeable birth injury attorneys at Karlin & Karlin at 213-365-1555 for a free, confidential consultation to find out how we can help you.